Australian-Imaging-Service/xnatutils/README.md

 Usage
 -----

-There are three commands that download, upload and list data to/from MBI-XNAT
+Four commands will be installed

-* xnat-get
+* xnat-get - download scans and resources
-* xnat-put
+* xnat-put - upload scans and resources (requires special privileges)
-* xnat-ls
+* xnat-ls - list projects/subjects/sessions/scans

-respectively.
+* xnat-varget - set "custom variables"
+* xnat-varput - retrieve "custom variables"

 Please see the help for each tool by passing it the '-h' option.

 Help on Regular Expressions
 ---------------------------